yupmin/phystrix/README.md

 ### Differences from [older version(upwork/phystrix)](https://github.com/upwork/phystrix)

-* Use PHP 5.6 and PHP 7 above
+* Use PHP 7.1 above
 * Change from 'Zend DI' to 'PSR DI', DI is optional. (for using Your framework)
 * Add [phystrix dashboard](https://github.com/upwork/phystrix-dashboard) library, and fix more.
 * Add Libraries of APCU
-* PSR-2: Coding Style is default.
+* PSR-12: Coding Style is default.
 * PSR-3: Logger Interface(coming soon)
 * PSR-16: Common Interface for Caching Libraries

 ### Understanding Phystrix